Skip to content

 The Benefits of EMDR Therapy in Divorce or Relationship Settings

-By William A. Smith, LCSW Certified EMDR Therapist Partner – The Atlanta Marriage and Mediation Clinic Eye Movement Desensitization and Reprocessing, or EMDR, is one of the most exciting and powerful models of psychotherapy that is available today.
-EMDR has a reputation for delivering positive results very quickly, and can be invaluable in helping clients…
+By William A. Smith, LCSW Certified EMDR Therapist Partner, The Atlanta Marriage and Mediation Clinic Eye Movement Desensitization and Reprocessing, commonly known as EMDR, is a powerful model of psychotherapy that may help people process trauma, anxiety, grief, and other distressing experiences.
+EMDR can be especially valuable for people involved in separation or divorce…